EMT Training Requirements: How Long Does It Take To Become an EMT

 What Is an Emergency Medical Technician?

 An emergency medical technician, or EMT, provides emergency medical care for the sick or injured.
-Although the career is high-stress and can take a physical and emotional toll on those who choose it, being a provider of emergency medical services is also rewarding in that it offers an opportunity to give back to the community first hand.
+The career is high-stress and can take a physical and emotional toll on those who choose it.
+However, being a provider of emergency medical services is highly rewarding.
+Being an EMT offers an opportunity to give back to the community first hand and help our most vulnerable populations.

-EMTs are usually one of the first responders on the scene at car accidents, fires, natural disasters, medical emergencies, and other emergent situations.
-It is no wonder, given the opportunity to help our most vulnerable populations, coupled with a fast-growing job market, that more and more people want to become certified EMTs.
+EMTs are usually one of the first responders on the scene at car accidents, fires, natural disasters, and other emergent potential medical emergencies.
+It is no wonder with a fast-growing job market, that more and more people want to become certified EMTs.

 Are Certifications Necessary to Become an Emergency Medical Technician?